-Fast Food Nation by Eric Schlosser Book Notes & Commentary
+Fast Food Nation by Eric Schlosser Book Summary & Commentary

 Quick Summary:Fast Food Nation reveals how big fast food companies reshaped America in pursuit of profit.
 Eric Schlosser shows how marketing aimed at kids created an explosion of obesity, how big corporations have eliminated many small farmers, and why meatpacking plants can be extremely unsafe and unclean workplaces.

 Who is Eric Schlosser and why listen to him?

 Eric Schlosser is an investigative journalist, often writing for magazines like The Atlantic and Rolling Stone.
 He’s best known for writing this book about the fast food industry.
 He also wrote Reefer Madness which exposed the truth about the black market in America.
 The bottom line is: he writes about interesting things in an engaging way.
 Many reviewers said they couldn’t put this book down.

 Almost all of us regularly go out to buy fast food, take off the wrapper and enjoy.
 Yet we don’t usually stop to think what fast food is doing to our local community, let alone the world.

 These are the questions Fast Food Nation explores in fascinating detail:

 - Why has fast food exploded in growth over the past 50 years?

 - What is the fast food industry doing to jobs?